carpentries-incubator/workflows-nextflow/_episodes/03-channels.md

 We have seen how to process files individually using `fromPath`.
 In Bioinformatics we often want to process files in pairs or larger groups, such as read pairs in sequencing.

 Nextflow provides a convenient factory method for this common bioinformatics use case.
-The `fromFilePairs` method creates a queue channel containing a `tuple` for every set of files matching a specific pattern.
-A `tuple` is a grouping of data of different types, represented as a Groovy List.
+The `fromFilePairs` method creates a queue channel containing a `tuple` for every set of files matching a specific pattern (e.g., `/path/to/*_{1,2}.fq.gz`).
+A `tuple` is a grouping of data, represented as a Groovy List.
-The first element of the tuple is string value representing the grouping key of the matching pair, eg. sample id prefix.
-The second element is the list of files matching that grouping key pattern.
+The first element of the tuple emitted from `fromFilePairs` is a string based on the shared part of the filenames (i.e., the `*` part of the glob pattern).
+The second element is the list of files matching the remaining part of the glob pattern (i.e., the `<string>_{1,2}.fq.gz` pattern).

 ~~~
 filepair_ch = Channel.fromFilePairs('data/yeast/reads/*_{1,2}.fq.gz')